jrnold/r4ds-exercise-solutions/docs/visualize.md

 See the [docs](http://docs.ggplot2.org/current/coord_quickmap.html):

-- `coord_map` uses a 2D projection: by default the Mercatur project of the sphere to the plot.
+- `coord_map` uses a 2D projection: by default the Mercator project of the sphere to the plot.
 But this requires transforming all geoms.
 - `coord_quickmap` uses a quick approximation by using the lat/long ratio as an approximation.
 This is "quick" because the shapes don't need to be transformed.

 4. What does the plot below tell you about the relationship between city and highway mpg?
 Why is `coord_fixed()` important?
 What does `geom_abline()` do?

-The coordinates `coord_fixed` ensures that the abline is at a 45 degree angle, which makes it easy to compare the highway and city mileage against what it would be if they were exactly the same.
+The coordinates `coord_fixed` ensures that the `abline` is at a 45 degree angle, which makes it easy to compare the highway and city mileage against what it would be if they were exactly the same.

 ```r